floledermann/stimsrv-examples/README.md

 ## stimsrv Examples

-This repository contains some examples for [stimsrv](https://github.com/floledermann/stimsrv).
+This repository contains some example experiments for [stimsrv](https://github.com/floledermann/stimsrv).

 **`stimsrv`** (***stim***ulus ***s***e***rv***er) is a system for running browser-based psychological experiments and user studies.